-Not included in the price estimates is the cost of a headstone or plot of land in a cemetery.
+The cost of a headstone or plot of land in a cemetery is not included in the price estimates.

 Florida Cremation Statistics

 In 2020 Floridians chose to be cremated about 68% of the time.
 Funeral arrangements nationally show a growing trend towards cremation over burial.
-This number sheds light on why the estimated 2030 cremation rate in Florida is over 77%.
+This number sheds light on why Florida’s estimated 2030 cremation rate is over 77%.
 The cost of a cremation-based funeral is less expensive and is one of the reasons for this trend.

-In many states, including Florida, it is unlawful to cremate someone within 48 hours of their death.
+In many states, including Florida, cremating someone within 48 hours of their death is unlawful.
 However, unlike other states, Florida has no regulations on what can or cannot be done with cremated remains.

 The Florida cremation law has been expanded to include alkaline hydrolysis and was one of the first states to accept this greener practice.

-The average age of death in the state of Florida is 77.4 for males and 83.1 for females.
+The average age of death in Florida is 77.4 for males and 83.1 for females.
 This is a greater life span than the national average for both genders.